 An appeal has been filed with CIT (A) on 11-08-2021 against an order passed towards addition of Rs.
 2860.54 Lacs against transfer pricing adjustment in respect of A.Y 2017-2018 although there is no liability on the company since no demand has been raised by the department, but, this has impacted in the reduction of losses by the above amount.
+With regard the Notice received we had filed appeal before Honorable ITAT.

 An appeal has been filed with CIT (A) on 07-12-2021 against an order passed towards addition of Rs.
-791.57 Lacs against transfer pricing adjustment in respect of A. Y 2018-2019 although there is no liability on the company since no demand has been raised by the department, but, this has impacted in the reduction of losses by the above amount.
+791.57 Lacs against transfer pricing adjustment in respect of A. Y 2018-2019 all though there is no liability on the company since no demand has been raised by the department, but, this has impacted in the reduction of losses by the above amount.
+With regard the Notice received we had filed appeal before Honorable ITAT.